xavierjohn/SearchIndexDisasterRecoverNearRealTime/docs/Deployment.md

 ## Event Hub Namespace configuration
-Make sure the event hub namespace is Geo Paired first so that the action below will affect both the event hubs.
+Make sure the event hub namespace is Geo Paired first so that the action below gets applied on both the event hubs.
 You also need to take the action on the primary node so that it gets reflected on the secondary node.

 Example: